fabric8io/fabric8/docs/v2-changes.md

 Another side benefit of V2 is that less wiring Java code is required. e.g. any library using ActiveMQ or the camel-activemq component no longer needs to specify a brokerURL or include custom discovery code; it can just set the **AMQ_PORT** environment variable to point to the service port for the broker group (e.g. the regional cluster of ActiveMQ required) so that the code connects to localhost and [Kubernetes Services](services.html) does the rest!
 Note this also works for all programming languages and clients too.

-While the exact details of the [Emulation layer](emulation.html) is to be decided; we could move some of the old code from 1.x for creating containers into the emulator (making a pure Java implementation of kubernetes); or we could just reuse kubernetes code ;).
+Some of the old 1.x code got refactored into making the [Jube](jube.html) which is the pure Java implementation of Kubernetes we can use for running fabric8 on platforms which don't have native Kubernetes or Docker support.

 #### Does that mean there is no need to use etcd / ZK clusters in V2?